 10. Milford Sound, New Zealand

-Milford Sound is one of the few places on earth that is more enjoyable during rain than calm weather.
-Located in New Zealand’s South Island, this place has magnificent rainforests, thousands of waterfalls, and breathtaking cliffs.
+Located in New Zealand’s South Island, Milford Sound has magnificent rainforests, thousands of waterfalls, and breathtaking cliffs.
 The average annual 275.59 inches of rainfall across 183 days creates a 20 foot-layer of fresh water on top of the ocean, additionally, the ocean appears black because rain washes tannin from the forest into the lake.
 This site is both a UNESCO World Heritage Site and an Important Bird Area (IBA Site), and records approximately 1 million visitors yearly who have the option of engaging in canoeing, backpacking, and ocean cruising, among other activities.
 There are also plenty of penguins, dolphins, seals, whales, and a wide variety of birds.

 9. Banaue Rice Terraces, Philippines

-Filipinos refer to the 2,000-year-old Banaue, or Banawe Rice Terraces as the eighth wonder of the world.
-Looking at the terraces, it is clear that native Filipinos, with their hand-made tools, were creative engineers judging on how they managed to curve them into the Ifugao mountains complete with an irrigation system that taps water from the adjacent forest.
-Though there is little rice farming on the terraces, tourism is booming as thousands of people visit to see the site, as well as interact with the unique Ifugao culture.
+The 2,000-year-old Banaue, or Banawe Rice Terraces, have been called the eighth wonder of the world.
+The terraces were carved into the Ifugao mountains complete with an irrigation system that taps water from the adjacent forest.
+Though there is little rice farming on the terraces, tourism is booming as thousands of people come to see the site, as well as interact with the unique Ifugao culture.

 8. Zhangjiajie Wulingyuan National Park, China

-Zhangjiajie National Park is part of the Wulingyuan Scenic Area in China’s Hunan Province, the birthplace of Mao Zedong.
+Zhangjiajie National Park is part of the Wulingyuan Scenic Area in China’s Hunan Province.
 The park is both a UNESCO World Heritage Site and UNESCO Global Geopark, and offers a variety of attractions including caves, cliffs, pools, waterfalls, and wildlife.
 Wildlife includes over 3,000 plant species, wild monkeys, and endangered species like the Chinese giant salamander, clouded leopard, and Chinese water deer among others.
-This park has an artistic history as, before the invention of photographs, Chinese painters and artists engraved some of the rocks.
-There are 854 hotels offering ethnic cuisines to the over 30 million annual visitors.
-In addition, there is one of the biggest glass elevators to provide scenic views, as well as world’s longest cable car ride in the nearby Zhangjiajie city.
+The park has inspired Chinese painters since ancient times.

 7. Santorini, Greece